YingchangLiu/dotfiles/pkgbuilds/archive/matlab/README.md

 # MATLAB with Arch Build System

-Synopsis:
-1. Download a license key from https://mathworks.com/licensecenter/
-2. Download the matlab installer from https://mathworks.com/downloads/
-3. Get these to make sure the installer runs: `pacman -Syu --asdeps freetype2 libxcrypt-compat`
-4. Run `./install.sh`.
-In the matlab installer, select "I want to download without installing".
-5. After the matlab installer finishes downloading the installation files, wait for makepkg to package it.

 This PKGBUILD creates an Arch Linux package for MATLAB.

 Additionally, it also builds the Python engine.
 They are stored in `matlab` and `python-matlabengine` packages separately.